davidmshore/InvestingEssentials/docs/investing/contributions.md

 - Income eligible limitations are determined by income earned during the calendar year.
 - Investments in taxable brokerage accounts can be made with any income.
 ## Matching
-- Always check employee matching with workplace retirement accounts.
+- Always check employer matching with workplace retirement accounts.
-	- An [employer matching maximizer calculator](../resources/tools.md#401k%20maximizer%20calculator)<!-- #internal_anchor_link --> is included in Resources.
+	- An [employer matching maximizer calculator](../resources/tools.md#401k-maximizer-calculator)<!-- #internal_anchor_link --> is included in Resources.
 - Since 2023, some investment firms began offering IRA matching for holding an account with their company, e.g. 1% matching.
 Caveats include meeting a certain account value and/or a minimum holding period.
-- Some companies may offer a bonus for opening an account, which may be better for long term compounding, so compare your expected contributions.
+- Some companies may offer a bonus for opening a new account.
 - Matches do not count toward an annual contribution limit, but it does count as interest.
 ## To Personal Accounts
 - See [comparison tables](../accounts/types.md)<!-- #internal_link --> of account types and the [summary tables](../accounts/contribution-and-deductibility-summaries.md)<!-- #internal_link --> for a summarized list of all categorical account types, deduction rules, and cutoff dates.